elatov/elatov.github.io/_posts/2014-05-24-rhcsa-rhce-chapter-22-virtualization-with-kvm.md

 	[root@rhel3 ~]# yum install qemu-kvm qemu-img

 My VM was running on VMware and I followed the instructions laid out [here](http://www.virtuallyghetto.com/2012/08/how-to-enable-nested-esxi-other.html) to enable nested hypervisor support.
-Jarret had a [great blog](http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/) on how to do it with ESXi 5.0.
-I was acutally on ESXi 5.5 and all that I had to do was add the following to the **vmx** of the VM:
+I was actually on ESXi 5.5 and all that I had to do was add the following to the **vmx** of the VM:

 	~ # tail -1 /vmfs/volumes/datastore1/RHEL_3/RHEL_3.vmx
 	vhv.enable = "TRUE"